 b.
 The Avoidant Personality Disorder is characterized by fears of criticism and disapproval.
 The person mobilizes all resources to insure that they are not rejected and are preoccupied with the fears/thoughts of rejection.
 People with AvPD often consider themselves to be socially inept or personally unappealing, and avoid social interaction for fear of being ridiculed, humiliated, rejected or disliked.

-Both of these personalities markedly impact the ability to emotionally reach the patient in order to understand their pain complaints, their fears and their resistance to return to work.
+Both of these personalities markedly impact the ability to emotionally reach the patient in order to understand their pain complaints, their fears and their resistance to mobilize.